akkTYO/gee-megacourse-learning-log/section-12-forest-monitoring/forest-gain-and-loss-calculation/notes.md

 ## What This Script Does

-- Uses the **Hansen Global Forest Change v1.12** dataset (2000–2024)
+- Loads the **Hansen Global Forest Change v1.12** dataset
-- Focuses on **Gabon**
+- Filters the region to **Gabon**
-- Calculates total area (in m² and km²) of:
+- Extracts and visualizes:
   - **Forest Loss** (2001–2024)
   - **Forest Gain** (2000–2012)
-- Uses pixel-wise area computation and summarization
+- Calculates the total loss and gain areas (square meters)
-- Displays map layers for forest gain/loss with ROI overlay
+- Adds Gabon boundary overlay

 ---